 High Desert Hideout

 The High Desert Hideout home is expressive of the Central Oregon desert landscape.
 SEA’s contemporary design unifies the interior and exterior using natural materials, appropriate massing, and a dialogue with the surrounding environment.
 This house is designed for all seasons and facilitates the active lifestyle of our clients and their young family.
-It features a gym wing with a sauna, a detailed backyard with a concrete pool and spa, inviting common spaces, and a second-story home office.
+Indoors flow easily to the outdoors, and the residence features a gym wing with a sauna, a landscaped courtyard with a pool, spa, and firepit, inviting common spaces, and a second-story home office with a balcony overlooking the high desert.

 Location